-We are involved in Relationship, Sex and Education (RSE) precisely because of our Christian beliefs about God and about the human person.
+We are involved in Relationship, Sex and Health Education (RSHE) precisely because of our Christian beliefs about God and about the human person.
 The belief in the unique dignity of the human person made in the image and likeness of God underpins the approach to all education in a Catholic school.
 Our approach to RSE therefore is rooted in the Catholic Church’s teaching of the human person and presented in a positive framework of Christian ideals.

 At the heart of the Christian life is the Trinity; Father, Son and Spirit in communion, united in loving relationship and embracing all people and all creation.
 As a consequence of the Christian belief that we are made in the image and likeness of God, gender and sexuality are seen as God’s gift, reflect God’s beauty, and share in the divine creativity.
 RSE, therefore, will be placed firmly within the context of relationship as it is there that sexuality grows and develops.

 Following the guidance of the Bishops of England and Wales and as advocated by the DFE (and the Welsh Assembly Government) RSE will be firmly embedded in the PSHE/RSHE framework as it is concerned with nurturing human wholeness and integral to the physical, spiritual, emotional, moral, social and intellectual development of pupils.
-It is centered on Christ’s vision of being human as good news and will be positive and prudent, showing the potential for development, while enabling the dangers and risks involved to be understood and appreciated.
+It is centred on Christ’s vision of being human as good news and will be positive and prudent, showing the potential for development, while enabling the dangers and risks involved to be understood and appreciated.